 States are required to set consistent targets for the three performance measures (fatalities, fatality rate and serious injuries) that are common to the HSSP, the Highway Safety Improvement Program (HSIP) and the Strategic Highway Safety Plan (SHSP).
 FARS is the source for the fatalities and fatality rate measures and New York's Accident Information System (AIS) is the source for the serious injuries measure.
-In discussions with NYSDOT held in spring 2017, agreement was reached on the performance targets for the three measures that are common to the HSSP and the SHSP: fatalities, the fatality rate and serious injuries.
-These targets were incorporated into both the FFY 2018 HSSP and the 2018 SHSP update.
-In spring 2018, the process to coordinate these common performance targets was repeated; consistent targets for fatalities, the fatality rate and serious injuries were selected for inclusion in the FFY 2019 HSSP, SHSP update and other planning documents prepared by NYSDOT.
+In spring 2019, state partners met to select consistent targets for fatalities, the fatality rate and serious injuries for inclusion in the FFY 2020 HSSP, SHSP update and other planning documents prepared by NYSDOT.

-3 Performance report
+Performance report